tdude92/ez-pic-basic/README.md

 An easy and efficient language that compiles into PIC BASIC for the programming of a 4x4 LED cube using a PIC16f887a microcontroller.
 Made with @Keraisyn.

 ## Compilation Instructions
-The python file *qbpcompile.py* compiles files with the .qbp extension into .picb files containing PIC BASIC code.
+The python file *qpbcompile.py* compiles files with the .qpb extension into .picb files containing PIC BASIC code.

+    python qpbcompile.py [-a|s file_name]

+or

-    qbpcompile.py [-a|s file_name]
+    python3 qpbcompile.py [-a|s file_name]

 # Compiler Flags
 **-a**: Compile all .qbp files in the same directory as qbpcompile.py